Morocco coalition party quits ahead of reshuffle

 The PJD and other parties in the coalition can still command a parliamentary majority after the PPS, the party of both the housing and health ministers, quits the government.

-King Mohammed shifted some powers to parliament after protests in Morocco during the Arab spring, but he still holds most sway and can fire the prime minister and other cabinet members.
+King Mohammed shifted some powers to parliament after protests in Morocco during the Arab spring, but he still holds most sway and can fire cabinet members or dismiss the whole government after the resignation of the prime minister.

 Voter turnout in 2016 was 43% of registered voters and 29% of eligible voters.